cloudnativetrainings/trainings/k1_fundamentals/06_HA-worker/gce/README.md

 ### (Alternative) HA by default in the Terraform output definition

-Another option ist to add the needed machine pools already in the beginning to the setup.
+Another option is to add the needed machine pools already in the beginning to the setup.
 To do this take a look into the `output.tf` and uncomment the complete section of `"${var.cluster_name}-pool-az-b"` and `"${var.cluster_name}-pool-az-c"`.
 If you would now create a new cluster, we would automatically get 3 `machinedeployments` for every zone.

 ```bash
 terraform apply